 Monday Sunny day.
 The chance of a thunderstorm in the southeast during this evening.
 Winds N 25 to 40 km/h tending NW 20 to 30 km/h in the middle of the day then tending NW/NE 15 to 25 km/h in the late afternoon.
 Daytime maximum temperatures 33 to 38.

-Sunday Slight (30%) chance of a shower near the border in the afternoon and early evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the east in the morning and afternoon.
-Winds NW/NE 20 to 30 km/h tending NW/SW in the middle of the day then tending S/SW 15 to 25 km/h in the late afternoon.
+Tuesday Partly cloudy.
+Slight (30%) chance of a shower in the southeast, near zero chance elsewhere.
+The chance of a thunderstorm.
+Winds N/NW 25 to 35 km/h tending NW/SW in the middle of the day then tending SE/SW 15 to 25 km/h in the evening.

 Interior Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||14||31||5%||< 1mm||Nil||NE 26||12||NNE 14||5|